danielaioan/FR-test-1/README.md

 git clone https://github.com/ecratum/FR-test.git
 ```

-Install de dependencies by navigating to the project folder you need and run:
+Install de dependencies by navigating to the project folder you need and runnin:
 ```
 bundle install
 ```